civican/legisinfo/42-1/bills/C-92/bill_text.md

   **(1)** In the context of providing child and family services in relation to an Indigenous child, to the extent that doing so is consistent with the best interests of the child, before taking any significant measure in relation to the child, the service provider must provide notice of the measure to the child's parent and the care provider, as well as to the Indigenous governing body that acts on behalf of the Indigenous group, community or people to which the child belongs and that has informed the service provider that they are acting on behalf of that Indigenous group, community or people.

-  **(2)** The service provider must ensure that the notice provided to an Indigenous governing body under subsection (1) does not contain personal information about the child, a member of the child's family or the care provider.
+  **(2)** The service provider must ensure that the notice provided to an Indigenous governing body under subsection (1) does not contain personal information about the child, a member of the child's family or the care provider, **other than information that is necessary to explain the proposed significant measure or that is required by the Indigenous governing body's coordination agreement**.

 ### Section 13